-Your dental fund is an established annual amount that is available for you to use to pay for dental expenses rendered by any licensed dentist.
-The dental fund is not subject to the deductible, the annual catastrophic maximum or out-of-pocket maximum.
+- deductible, the annual catastrophic maximum or out-of-pocket maximum.
 You determine how you will use your dental fund.
 Any unused amount at the end of the year will not roll over to subsequent year(s).
-You cannot use the dental fund for cosmetic dentistry (see page 118 for more details).

-Health education resources and account management tools HDHP Section 5(i) describes the health education resources and account management tools available to you to help you manage your health care and your health care dollars.
+You cannot use the dental fund for cosmetic dentistry (see page 120 for more details). - Health education HDHP Section 5(i) describes the health education resources and account management tools HDHP Section 5(i) describes the health education resources and account management tools HDHP Section 5(i) describes the health education resources and account management tools